CQCL/pytket-benchmarking-store/benchmarking_circuits/ibm_classic/README.txt

-Stalwart set of circuits for mainly implemting classical functions as provided by IBM many a year ago for the purpose of benchmarking routing performance.
+Stalwart set of circuits for mainly implementing classical functions as provided by IBM many a year ago for the purpose of benchmarking routing performance.